Holler, Germany: Coat of arms

-The community's arms symbolize Holler's territorial allegiances over time.
+The municipality's arms symbolize Holler's territorial allegiances over time.
 The golden lion stands for the Duchy of Nassau, and the inescutcheon in the lion's paws stands for the Electorate of Trier.
-The wavy bend sinister evokes the wealth in water that the community boasts, and the mills.
+The wavy bend sinister evokes the wealth in water that the municipality boasts, and the mills.
 The green in the arms refers to agriculture and the woods.
 The former branch parishes are represented by the seven billets (little rectangles), and the church's patron, Saint Margaret, is represented by the golden dragon with the sword.

 Economy and infrastructure

 Transport

 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne–Frankfurt), some 4 km away.